(U) Chinese Economic Interests Likely to Drive Chinese Support of the DRC

 (U) Senegal: Recent Presidential Election Upheaval Unlikely to Set New Political Precedent

-(U) China: Diplomacy upgrade with Venezuela Bolsters Chinese Influence in Latin America
+(U) China: Diplomacy Upgrade with Venezuela Bolsters Chinese Influence in Latin America

-(U) China: Diplomacy upgrade with Venezuela Bolsters Chinese Influence in Latin America
+(U) China: Diplomacy Upgrade with Venezuela Bolsters Chinese Influence in Latin America